BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Output files

-As explained in the previous sections, all the output files generated by a run of \texttt{BlackHawk} will be stored in \texttt{destination\_folder/}.
 In this Section we describe the format of the files created by each program.
-Examples of results can be found in Appendix~\ref{app:results} and in \cite{US2019_1,US2019_2,Ballestros2019}.
-In all cases, the parameter file \texttt{parameters.txt} used for the run is copied in the output folder in order to allow for subsequent data interpretation.
+Examples of results can be found in Appendix~\ref{app:example_results}.
+In all cases, the parameter file \texttt{parameters.txt} used for the run is copied in the output folder in order to allow for subsequent data interpretation. \texttt{Python} vizualisation scripts have been provided in the folder: